I think in a lot of ways unconditional love is a myth. My mom’s the only reason I know it’s a real thing.

-2. You don’t care that you’re wrong (while the evidence in your own life proves it) because you’re selling something.
+2. You must not care that you’re misleading people because you’re selling something.

-There’s nothing wrong with selling.
-Yet, knowingly selling something impossible to get with any consistency is wrong.
-In the end, your customers wind up blaming themselves for not reaching the virtuous heights of unconditional love in their relationships.
+There’s nothing wrong with selling self-help and relationship mastery programs.
+Yet, knowingly selling something that’s impossible to get with any consistency is wrong.
+In the end, your customers wind up blaming themselves for not achieving the virtues of unconditional love in their relationships.
 Your followers are led to believe they are broken, when in fact your product is defective.

 Fact is, looking for unconditional love in a grown-up relationship is a lot like looking for the Loch Ness Monster.
 We’ve all heard of it, we wonder if it’s real, but there’s little proof it exists.

 Let’s work the unconditional love problem with a thought experiment…